timminator/ParsecVDA-Always-Connected/README.md

 2. Download the Release and extract the folder to your preferred location.

-3. Setup the Program
+3. Double click the Batch file "Setup.bat"
-- Inside the folder are two more files next to the program itself:
-  1. A Registry-File.
-This one ensures that the application is started at startup.\
-     Open it in Notepad, change the path to the location of your extracted folder and execute it.
-  2. Open the .vbs file aswell in Notepad and change the file path again to your extracted folder.

 That's all you have to do!
 On your next restart a Virtual Display should be added to your System!

+## Info:

+- The Batch file creates a .vbs file to start the apllication hidden without a console window open.
+Furthermore it creates a registry entry to start the .vbs file at startup.

 ## Notes:

 - Because the application is not run as a service, it can take a while until it starts at startup.
 Nevertheless it starts before you login, so logging in is perfectly fine with this program, it just takes a few seconds.